neonexxa/laravel-car-interview-question/README.md

 # Laravel Car Interview Question

-The Car Solutions own multiple workshops located at multiple locations with different working hours.
+The Car Solutions owns multiple workshops located at different locations with different working hours.

-The company is currently building a platform for the it's admin staff in order to schedule booking appointments with different workshops.
+The company is currently building a platform for its admin staff in order to schedule booking appointments with different workshops.

 Whenever a client called in to schedule for an appointment.
 The admin staff needs to be able to check the availability of the workshops, make recommendations and also create a new appointment.